Yashashviii/GeminiTalks/README.md

 <h1 align="center">🚀 GeminiTalks</h1>

 <p align="center">
-An intelligent and interactive chatbot built with **Node.js** and **Google Gemini**, allowing users to ask questions and receive real-time, conversational responses in a sleek web interface.
+An intelligent and interactive chatbot built with Node.js and Google Gemini, allowing users to ask questions and receive real-time, conversational responses in a sleek web interface.
 </p>

 <p align="center">